robinvdheijden/MLOps-in-a-day-Tutorial-Guide/README.md

 2. Go to Resource Groups and find you Resource Group.

-3. Click on "Delete Resource group" in the top menu bar.
+3. Click on "Delete Resource group" in the top menu bar.-->

 ## Take-Home Exercise: Test train and Release Pipelines